1992

 In Your Room and Rush suggested a looser, more 'live' feel."

-But it had been a difficult process before they were able to get in
+But it was a difficult process, before they were able to get in a creative

 "Everybody tries to pull a record in their preferred direction.
 Sometimes